Padamkalra/PadamBookStore/PadamBookStore/README.txt

   I set all the nuget commands and added migration by using Add-migration AddCoverTypeToDb and then updated it by using Update-database command.

+  at 5:05pm
+  I check my output and wooohooo it is running successfuly.